securitybunker/databunker.org/content/doc/install/_index.md

 docker run -p 3000:3000 -d --rm --name databunker securitybunker/databunker demo
 ```

-The Databunker service will be accessible on port ``3000``.

 Open your browser and navigate to <a href="http://localhost:3000/" target="_blank">http://localhost:3000/</a> to access the product's user interface.

 `Note:` If the Docker container is stopped or terminated, all data will be lost.

 ### How to prevent data loss
 You need to mount the data directory from your host machine inside the Databunker container and provide the **DATABUNKER_MASTERKEY**, which can be extracted from the Databunker container logs (use ``docker logs dbunker``).
-This key is printed during the service initialization.
+This master key value is printed during the service initialization.

 Execute the following commands: